Updated: February 2022

 So the days are getting longer, the temperatures are getting warmer, and some people have started throwing around the S-word.
 I’m not going to name names or point fingers.
 They’re easy enough to pick out on your own: those coworkers talking about the new fad diet they’re trying, the pedestrians shivering down Lake Placid's Main Street in boots, jackets, and shorts on their way to shop.
 They get one sunny day and a little open water and they think the end is in sight.
 I say forget those haters.
 I say LONG LIVE WINTER.

 Give me cold nights and blue bird days.
 Give me perfect corn snow, jean shorts, and pit vipers.
 Give me spring conditions at Whiteface Mountain.
 Does it get any better than a long, snowy spring?
 Nope!
 The skiing’s better, the crowds are gone, and the weather is perfect.
 You’ve had the whole winter to refine your technique, pump your calves, and scope new zones.
-Now it’s time to harvest.
-While those haters are down in the valley sipping iced coffee and complaining about the last few snowbanks, you can be high in the mountains building a base burn and slashing the slush.
+Now it’s time to harvest that sweet spring corn.
+While the haters sit down in the valley sipping iced coffee and complaining about the last few snowbanks, you can be high in the mountains building a base burn and slashing the slush.

 Still not sold?
 Don’t forget that longer days and warmer temps translate into more après activities.
 When your legs feel like jello and the chairlift stops spinning, that just means it’s time to settle into your favorite Adirondack Chair on the deck to enjoy the sunshine with a cold beverage and a snack.
 The Base Lodge comes to life in a way you’d never see on those windswept, -20 degree days.
 It’s less of a place to get warm and more like a club with music, fire, drinks, and a killer backdrop.

-If you thought skiing and riding on the East Coast in May wasn't a thing, you thought wrong.
-In 2018, we were still ripping down Whiteface on May 5.
-So, the next time someone starts talking about flip-flops, beaches, and daiquiris, remind them it ain’t over til the fat lady sings and there’s no mosquitos in the winter.
+Don't think the East Coast can't find its party laps long into the spring season.
+Many years, March storms keep the shred alive until those last ribbons of snow fade from the mountain tops.
+So, the next time someone starts talking about flip-flops, beaches, and daiquiris, remind them it ain’t over til the fat lady sings, and there’s no mosquitos in the winter.
 There’s nothing wrong with the other seasons; they just aren’t the best.
 Find out for yourself by joining us for one last run.
 And remember, if you choose not to find joy in snow, you’ll still have the same amount of snow and less joy.